DP vs Greedy Algorithm: The One Property That Decides

 Optimal substructure tells you the problem can be decomposed.
 It doesn't tell you how to solve the decomposed pieces.
 Greedy commits to one choice at each step and never reconsiders.
 DP explores every choice and combines the best results.
 Greedy is faster when it's correct, and just wrong when it isn't.

-Most engineers learn both techniques in isolation and never practice the decision between them.
-So they guess, and guessing under interview pressure is expensive.
+Both techniques are usually learned in isolation, and the decision between them never gets practiced.
+So it becomes a guess, and guessing under interview pressure is expensive.

 When greedy works: Activity selection